HappyAgencies/Laravel-Skills-Assessment/README.md

-# Laravel Skills Assessment
+# Laravel Skills Assessment: Bookstore Application

 Welcome to the Laravel Skills Assessment!
-This assessment is designed to evaluate your skills and knowledge in Laravel.
+This assessment is designed to evaluate your skills and knowledge in Laravel by building a bookstore application.
 The tasks are organized from easiest to hardest.
 Please complete the tasks below and submit your code as a GitHub repository.

 ## Instructions